mmondics/podman-intro/README.md

     Your image is now publicly accessible in DockerHub and can be pulled into Linux servers or Kubernetes cluster.

-20. Click the tile for you container image to see more details.
+20. Click the tile for your container image to see more details.

     ![dockerhub-details](images/dockerhub-details.png)